mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 ## Troubleshooting

-Maven will cache files related to a package to help improve performance.
-If you are running into issues, consider clearing the cache by running:
+To improve performance, Maven caches files related to a package.
+If you encounter issues, clear the cache with these commands:

 ```shell
 rm -rf ~/.m2/repository
 ```

-Or the below for Gradle:
+If you're using Gradle, run this command to clear the cache:

 ```shell
 rm -rf ~/.gradle/caches